-MSAT 510 PATHOPHYSIOLOGY AND GENERAL MEDICINE is designed to provide the learner with information regarding diseases and conditions addressed in the profession of athletic training.
+MSAT 510 PATHOPHYSIOLOGY, PHARMACOLOGY, AND GENERAL MEDICINE is designed to provide the learner with information regarding diseases and conditions addressed in the profession of athletic training.
 Classroom and laboratory experiences will encompass classroom exercises addressing illness/condition recognition, assessment, differential diagnosis, referral, and treatment of a variety of different patient populations.
+The course will examine pharmaceutical drug applications, interactions and their value to the injury-healing process and athletic performance.
 Prerequisites: fifth year Athletic Training Student.
-3 credits.
+4 credits.